Autopilot and External Output (NMEA0183)

 Output Configuration (NMEA0183)

-TimeZero can output NMEA0183 data over a COM port (Serial or USB to Serial Adapter) or over an Ethernet network (using UDP or TCP).
-Select the appropriate option and click on Next:
+TimeZero can transmit NMEA0183 data either through a serial COM port (direct serial connection or USB-to-serial adapter) or over an Ethernet network using UDP or TCP.
+Select the appropriate option for your setup, then click Next to continue:

-The top of the output configuration window will automatically adjust according to the output mode (COM, UDP or TCP).
-In the example below, the serial (COM) output has been selected, allowing you to select a COM port and a baudrate (in case of UDP or TCP, you have to select a network adapter and a TCP/UDP port):
+The upper section of the output configuration window automatically adapts to the selected output mode (COM, UDP, or TCP).
+In the example below, serial (COM) output is selected, allowing you to choose a COM port and baud rate.
+When UDP or TCP is selected, the configuration instead prompts you to choose a network adapter and specify the corresponding UDP or TCP port:

 Note: The "Advanced" button is only reserved for Technical Support.
 Do not adjust any advanced settings yourself.

-Once the port has been configured from the top of the page, select the NMEA0183 sentences you want to output from TimeZero to an External Device (including another TimeZero) or an Autopilot.
+Once the port has been configured from the top of the page, select the NMEA0183 sentences you want to output to the External Device.

-Most Autopilots only require "APB" and "XTE".
-If your pilot also needs position and speed information, add "RMC" to the list.
-It is recommended to read your Autopilot documentation to know what sentence you should select from the list.
+Most autopilots require only the APB and XTE sentences.
+If your autopilot also needs position and speed information, add the RMC sentence to the output list.
+Refer to your autopilot’s documentation to determine exactly which NMEA sentences should be enabled.

 IMPORTANT: Never send back position (RMC, GGA, GLL) to a device that already receives or outputs position.
 This can create a "data loop" and cause erratic behavior.